S0NES-zz/100Days/romand2decimal/readme.md

 ## User Stories

--   [ ] User should be able to enter one Roman number in an input field
+-   [✔️] User should be able to enter one Roman number in an input field
--   [ ] User could see the results in a single output field containing the decimal (base 10) equivalent of the roman number that was entered by pressing a button
+-   [✔️] User could see the results in a single output field containing the decimal (base 10) equivalent of the roman number that was entered by pressing a button
--   [ ] If a wrong symbol is entered, the User should see an error

 ## Bonus features

--   [ ] User could see the conversion to be made automatically as I type
+-   [✔️] User could see the conversion to be made automatically as I type
--   [ ] User should be able to convert from decimal to Roman (vice-versa)
+-   [✔️] User should be able to convert from decimal to Roman (vice-versa)

 ## Useful links and resources

 -   [An explanation of Roman Numbers](https://en.wikipedia.org/wiki/Roman_numerals)

+## 16/100 3/24/2021 - DONE

+## #100DAYSCHALLENGE